 Once all your fields have been written to the Excel document you need to close the workbook with

-We'll use openpyxl to read the populated Excel file.
+##Importing the Excel data We’ll use openpyxl to read the populated Excel file.
 The reason I use two Excel libraries is because openpyxl is good for reading Excel files. openyxl can write Excel files but XlsxWriter has some more advanced Excel writing features.

 In the example project importing the data is done using a custom Django Management command, the complete code can be seen here.